-Choir runs every Tuesday after school from 3 – 4.30pm in the auditorium.
-Led by Molly Devine the choir is for anyone with a passion for singing.
+Choir runs every Tuesday after school from 3 – 4.30 pm in the auditorium.
+Led by Michael Grant, the choir is for anyone with a passion for singing.
 The more experienced singers are given lead lines and the less experienced are encouraged to strive for excellence.
 There is a variety of repertoire, including a range of Waiata used in school, popular music and mash-ups and contemporary classical pieces.
 The choir prepares throughout the year for various events in the school calendar, including; The Big Sing, The Otago Secondary Schools’ Music Festival, Open Day, The Annual ‘Monanza’ Concert, Kavanagh’s Got Talent and Prizegivings.
 The choir also take a lead role in leading the school in singing for assemblies and masses throughout the year – such as the St Dominic’s Mass and the Youth Masses at St Patrick’s – as well as gatherings at school.

 Led by Ms Watts, this group of talented young musicians is so dedicated that they meet before school on a Tuesday.
 They prepare for school events such as Open Day, prizegivings, Kavanagh’s Got Talent, The Otago Secondary Schools’ Music Festival, and The Annual ‘Monanza’ Concert.
 2017 hopes to see the Jazz band take to the road and perform for groups out of school.